Moruya - Tuross Head

 AreaSearch assessment indicates Moruya - Tuross Head faces employment challenges relative to the majority of Australian markets

-The area's employment rate is 1.1% higher than Rest of NSW's rate of 3.7%, but participation lags at 45.4% compared to Rest of NSW's 56.4%.
-Key employment sectors include health care & social assistance, construction, and retail trade.
+The area's residents in work totalled 3,574, with an unemployment rate 1.1% higher than Rest of NSW's rate of 3.7%.
+Workforce participation was lower at 45.4%, compared to Rest of NSW's 56.4%.
+Dominant employment sectors include health care & social assistance, construction, and retail trade.
 Construction is particularly specialized with an employment share 1.3 times the regional level.
-Agriculture, forestry & fishing has limited presence at 2.6%, compared to 5.3% regionally.

-Many residents commute elsewhere for work based on Census data comparisons between working population and local population.
-Between June 2024 and June 2025, the labour force decreased by 3.5% alongside a 4.7% employment decline, causing unemployment to rise by 1.2 percentage points.
-Rest of NSW recorded an employment decline of 0.1%, labour force growth of 0.3%, with unemployment rising 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% expansion over five years and 13.7% over ten years.
-Applying these projections to Moruya-Tuross Head's employment mix suggests local growth of approximately 6.6%% over five years and 13.6% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localized population projections.
+Agriculture, forestry & fishing has limited presence at 2.6% compared to the regional 5.3%.
+Between June 2024 and June 2025, the labour force decreased by 3.5%, alongside a 4.7% employment decline, causing unemployment to rise by 1.2 percentage points.
+In contrast, Rest of NSW had an employment decline of 0.1%, labour force growth of 0.3%, and unemployment rose by 0.4 percentage points.
+National employment forecasts from Jobs and Skills Australia (May 2025) project a 6.6% expansion over five years and 13.7% over ten years.
+Applying these projections to Moruya-Tuross Head's employment mix suggests local growth of approximately 6.6%% over five years and 13.6% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment